wesbos/es6-articles/09 - Default Function Arguments.md

 From that, we can return the total amount of the bill.

-Then we'll make a new variable called `totalBill`, and we'll use our new function, to figure out how much all of that costs.
+Then we'll make a new variable called `totalBill`, and we'll use our new function to figure out how much all of that costs.

 ```js
 function calculateBill(total, tax, tip) {